 If you’re within the UK and would like to submit your application yourself, you can apply online or send the application by post or fax to the immigration tribunal.
 Otherwise, direct personal applications from outside the UK can use the internal online service.

 Hopefully, you are now more knowledgeable on how to win an immigration appeal and the reasons that are likely to contribute to the rejection of your initial immigration application or the appeal.
-At Gulbenkian Andonian, we have a robust team of UK immigration solicitors who are ready to help you lodge a successful immigration appeal.
-Reach out to us now for the best advice on what to do next as far as your immigration appeal is concerned.
+At Gulbenkian Andonian, we have a team of UK immigration solicitors who are ready to help you lodge a successful immigration appeal.
+Contact us for the best advice on what to do next as far as your immigration appeal is concerned.